kartoza/osgs/docs/_sources/workflows/uploading-qgis-project.md.txt

-# Uploading a QGIS project
+# Uploading a QGIS project - TODO

 The steps to be demonstrated in this workflow are:
 * Creating a shapefile